 Disagreements between co-owners can happen on several occasions and due to many reasons.
 Some of the common causes of ownership and property disputes are –

-- The owners are unable to agree on how to handle and manage the property.
+- The owners cannot agree on how to handle and manage the property.

 - Joint owners approved complete possession of their property to one partner against rent payment.
 However, that partner either does not pay the rent or is not vacating the property now, or both.

-- One of the joint owners either intentionally or unintentionally is unable to pay his part of the expenses incurred.
-For example, maintenance expenditures, any taxes, mortgage payments, etc.
+- One of the joint owners, intentionally or unintentionally, cannot pay his part of the expenses incurred—for example, maintenance expenditures, any taxes, mortgage payments, etc.

-- Using property by one owner for a purpose which the other joint owners deem unfit.
-This can include any harm to the property, or chances of incurring any severe joint liability thus compromising their interest.
+- Using property by one owner for a purpose that the other joint owners deem unfit.
+This can include any harm to the property or chances of incurring any severe joint liability, thus compromising their interest.

-Types or ways of holding joint ownership property
+Types of ways of holding joint ownership property

 There are two ways of becoming a joint owner of a real estate property.
 These are –

-- You willingly enter into joint ownership of property agreement with some other person; and/or
+- You willingly enter into joint ownership of property agreement with some other person, and

 - You are appointed as a joint owner through a will, inheritance, gift, or trust to share joint ownership rights in a real estate property.
 This designation can be according to your choice or against it.

-In both above cases, you should know what type of joint ownership property have you become part of.
+In both cases, you should know what type of joint ownership property you have become part of.
 Therefore, it is important to consult a real estate attorney or a joint property ownership dispute lawyer for laws regarding joint ownership of property.

-Here in this section of the article, we present a few details about the three common types of joint property ownership.
+This article section presents a few details about the three common types of joint property ownership.